blairanderson/serverlessconsultants/plugins/serverless-api-stage.md

 Code changes or additions should include corresponding unit test changes or additions.
 Tests can be run locally using `npm test`.
 This requires global installation of `jshint` and `mocha` (`npm install -g jshint mocha`).

+Please don't update the `version` attribute in `package.json`, as multiple changes might be bundled into a single release.
+Version bumps will be done in separate pull requests at the time of creating the release and publishing to npm.